|

 Sunday Sandra and I had family over for a full thanksgiving dinner.

-Our outdoor boiler not only makes jigs dinner much faster but also keeps the steam and heat out of the house!
-A section of cardboard temporarily fastened to the patio rail makes a great wind block to get maximum heat into the boiler.
+Our outdoor boiler not only makes jigs dinner cook faster (as it comes up to temperature quicker initially and after you add another dose of fresh vegetables), but also keeps the steam and heat out of the house!
+A section of cardboard temporarily fastened to the patio rail made a great wind block to get maximum heat into the boiler.

 Monday morning I got up early and made an awesome breakfast hash of Moose sausage, onion, mushroom, egg, hashbrowns and green peppers.

-With my Argo locked in French's trailer I decided to load up Project Foreman and head down the shore for a hunt/scout.
+Lunchtime, with my Argo still in French's trailer I loaded up Project Foreman and took a run down the shore for a solo hunting scouting mission to pass away the beautiful holiday.

-I covered a lot of ground on the bike and on foot taking note of lots of fresh sign.
+I covered a lot of ground on the bike today and on foot taking note of fresh sign in our traditional hunting areas and some new ground further in the country.

-After an unsuccessful afternoon/evening hunt I had a quick boil-up to warm up before heading back to the truck.
+After an unsuccessful afternoon/evening hunt I had a quick boil-up to warm up just as darkness fell before heading back to the truck.

-Acting on a hunch I left the bike in the truck overnight and headed back to Ferryland early Tuesday morning again on my own while everyone else went to work.
+Acting on a hunch/feeling I made a snap decision and headed back down the Southern Shore early Tuesday morning on my own while the rest of the crew went to work.

-About 10 minutes after daybreak this dandy young bull came out to my iPhone caller steadily walking closer and closer to my vantage point.
-At 80 yards my Browning BAR 30.06 barked to life and I made a successful harvest!
-I love early morning hunts, the air was crisp, the wind very slight and in my favour, moose cant see much so I was able to stand in the open and just be quiet.
-This comes down to wearing noiseless clothing (doesn't have to be fancy) and having my firearm already loaded once I set up to hunt, the only noise I made was clicking off the safety.
+About ten minutes after daybreak this dandy six point bull came out to my iPhone app moose caller walking steadily closer and closer to my vantage point.
+At 80 yards I took aim and connected a successful shot with my Browning BAR 30.06 rifle.
+I love early morning hunts, the air was crisp, the wind very slight and in my favour.
+Moose can't see very well so I was able to stand in the open and just stay quiet.
+Preparedness is certainly a big factor too, noiseless clothing (doesn't have to be fancy) and having my firearm already loaded when I set up at my spot to hunt, the only noise I made was clicking off the safety.

-Now I faced the task of cleaning the animal solo which seemed daunting at first, but having cleaned many before I simply took on the job one step at a time.
-Like we do with the Argo's, I parked project Foreman and used it as a tie off point to hold the legs up and out of the way.
+Now I faced the task of for the first time field dressing the animal solo which seemed daunting at first.
+I have dressed quite a few now, so I simply took on the task one step at a time.
+Like we've done many times with the Argo's, I parked Project Foreman along side my harvest and used it as a tie off point to hold the upper legs up and out of the way.

-In no time I had the paunch removed using a few tricks including a rope tied around the windpipe and a ratchet strap to adjust the upper front leg as I worked through the process bringing the wind pipe in, the arse in the other way and dropping it all out the centre.
+In no time I had the paunch removed using a few solo operational tricks such as tying a rope around the windpipe and using a ratchet strap to adjust the upper front leg as I worked through the process pulling the wind pipe through etc.

-I knew a moose halved up would be real heavy to lift on my own so I had my good Stanley handsaw with me to quickly and easily quarter up the animal in the woods.
+I knew a moose halved up would be too heavy to lift on my own.
+I planned for this by taking my good Stanley handsaw with me which worked great to quickly and easily quarter up the moose in the woods.

-I took the animal and my gear out in 5 total trips, the maximum legally allowed.
-I didn't want to fool around with less trips by strapping a quarter on top of my rear cargo box, plus it was a short 15 minute round trip from the kill site to my truck.
+I took the animal and my gear out across the bog in five total trips, the maximum legally allowed.
+I didn't want to fool around with less trips by strapping a quarter on top of my rear cargo box, plus it was a short 15 minute round trip from the harvest site to my truck.

-I stacked the 4 quarters on a fresh tarp in the front of my truck's bed which left enough room for the bike at the back resting the rear tires on the tailgate.
+I stacked the quarters on a fresh tarp in the front of my bed which left enough room for the bike by resting the rear tires on the tailgate.

-In Portugal Cove Harry, Arch and I got to work skinning the moose graciously making great use of Harry's state of the art facility and equipment.
+In Portugal Cove Harry, Arch and I got to work skinning the moose, graciously making use of Harry's state of the art facility and equipment.

 French's cooler was put to good use to hang the quarters until Bassan, Roger and I got a chance to process them.